-If you are experiencing some extra moisture in your home that you'd like to get rid of, these DIY dehumidifier options will help you trap the moisture and dry out the air.
-While not as effective as a store-bought dehumidifier, these options are great to use as a temporary solution.
+If you are experiencing some extra moisture in any part of your home, check out these DIY dehumidifier options to help you trap wetness and dry out the air.
+While not as effective as a store-bought dehumidifier, these low-cost options are great to use as a temporary solution.

 01 of 06